DreamingInBinary/DIBColors/README.md

 ####A Bit More
 This is part of some old code I am open sourcing for fun since the projects they are used in are about to be deleted or entirely refactored.
 This particular code was some of the first iOS code I ever wrote several years ago.
-That said, it's very scattered and not very structured, so feel free to hack away as you see fit.
+That said, it's very scattered and not very structured, so feel free to hack away at it as you see fit.

+This was originially built for my first iOS app, [Spend Stack](https://itunes.apple.com/us/app/spend-stack/id825371644?mt=8), which reached #18 in paid apps under Finance when it released.

 ###Can I tweet at you?
 Please do, [@jordanmorgan10](https://twitter.com/jordanmorgan10).
 As the mantra goes - pull requests welcome (it needs a lot of love).